 Cohabitation and the Law: What You Should Do

-1. Consider entering into a cohabitation agreement before moving in together.
-It can set the ground rules for the financial and other arrangements in the relationship, and may prevent a lot of headaches if the relationship doesn't last.
+- Consider entering into a cohabitation agreement before moving in together.
+It can set the ground rules for financial and other arrangements and may prevent a lot of headaches if the relationship doesn't last.

-5. Write "gift" or "loan" on checks written to your partner if you want to negate any possible suggestion that you have been supporting him or her, which is an issue that can arise in a post-break-up "palimony" lawsuit.
+- Write "gift" or "loan" on checks written to your partner if you want to negate any possible suggestion that you have been supporting them, which is an issue that can arise in a post-break-up "palimony" lawsuit.
 Palimony is similar to alimony, where one partner must pay the other partner after breaking up, except these ex-partners were never married.

 Cohabitation: What to Avoid

-1. Never commingle your money by opening joint accounts, incurring joint debts, or making joint purchases if you want to avoid legal complications and the possibility of a "palimony" suit for support of your partner after a split.
+- Never commingle your money by opening joint accounts, incurring joint debts, or making joint purchases if you want to avoid legal complications and the possibility of a "palimony" suit for the support of your partner after a split.

-2. Avoid holding title to major purchases in your partner's name alone if you are both paying for that property, even if they orally agrees that the house or car belongs to both of you.
+- Avoid holding title to major purchases in your partner's name alone if you are both paying for that property, even if they orally agree that the house or car belongs to both of you.
 The deed or title is more convincing evidence than one partner's allegation of a spoken promise.

-5. Avoid holding yourselves out to the public as a married couple or use the same last name, even casually, if you want to avoid the legal complications of a "palimony" suit or the potential for common-law-marriage status should the relationship end.
+- Avoid holding yourselves out to the public as a married couple or using the same last name, even casually, if you want to avoid the legal complications of a "palimony" suit or the potential for common-law-marriage status should the relationship end.